REST APIs

 2.7 Exploring a REST API

-You can explor a REST with the browser or several tool:
+You can explor a REST with several tool:

 • curl is a command line tool for sending HTTP requests